 “It’s a pretty dynamic building.
 It’s playful.
 It’s not what people are used to,” Rocha said.

-A clear example of this is the building’s transparent, four-storey podium which occupies most of Commonwealth Avenue and spans the Charles River.
+A clear example of this is the building’s transparent, five-storey podium which occupies most of Commonwealth Avenue and spans the Charles River.
 The podium functions as an urban porch for arrival, study, and gathering, and each of its storeys is connected by a central atrium and a cascading staircase.

 Inside, it accommodates larger programmatic volumes such as registrar classrooms and offers a series of zones for connection: the café, the cascading atrium stair, and the street studio.